Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 You’ve come to the right place to get an answer to the Is Merida Mexico Safe? question because I have lived in Merida since 2019.
 In this article, I’m sharing all my Yucatan travel tips with you.

-As someone who’s been living in Mexico since 2018, I do feel it’s a safe country overall.
 However, since I’m just one voice in the conversation, you’re going to get statistics and hear from other sources also validating Merida Mexico safety in this article.

 To quickly put your mind at ease, Merida is considered the safest Mexico city.

-In 2019, an article in CEOWorld Magazine came out declaring Merida the safest city in Mexico and the second safest city on the Americas Continent.
-A similar article in Forbes magazine says it’s as safe as Europe
+In 2019, an article in CEOWorld Magazine came out declaring Merida the safest city in Mexico, and the second safest city on the Americas Continent.

-Merida, Mexico has also received other accolades from CEOWorld Magazine.
-In 2021, readers named it the #3 best small city in the world (San Miguel de Allende, Mexico was #1).
+In 2021, the magazine’s readers named it the #3 best small city in the world (San Miguel de Allende, Mexico was #1).

-Similarly, Conde Nast Traveller magazine readers named Merida the #3 best city in the world in 2020!
+Similarly, Conde Nast Traveller magazine readers named Merida the #3 best city in the world in 2020.

 As safety is a common question when it comes to Mexico travel, let’s dive deeper into this topic.